bixgomez/gicinema/wp-content/plugins/gicinema-plugin/README.md

 ## Cron Jobs

 The custom plugin `gicinema-plugin` schedules several automated tasks.
-These run via WP‑Cron and can also be triggered with WP‑CLI.
+These run via WP-Cron and can also be triggered with WP-CLI.

 - Agile shows feed refresh
   - Hook: `cron__update_agile_shows_array`